 For the Glaze

-Carefully add the Baileys, Guinness reduction and salt (be very careful – the caramel will bubble and splatter).
+Add the Baileys, Guinness reduction and salt (be very careful – the caramel may splatter).
 Cook over moderately low heat, stirring, until caramel is smooth.

 Set the caramel sauce aside for about 10-15 minutes to cool a little.
 Whisk in the icing sugar, stirring well to dissolve, then stir in the double cream.
 Stand for about 10-15 minutes before pouring about a third of the glaze over the brownies (keep a little for serving later) in the fridge for about 30 minutes or longer, if needed.
 When you’re ready to serve the brownies, cut into bars.